 List of Benefits

-Good for hair – One serving (two tablespoons) of blackstrap contains approximately 14 percent of our RDI of copper, an important trace mineral whose peptides help rebuild the skin structure that supports healthy hair.
+Good for hair – One serving (two tablespoons) of blackstrap contains approximately 14 percent of our recommended daily intake (RDI) of copper, an important trace mineral whose peptides help rebuild the skin structure that supports healthy hair.
 Consequently, long-term consumption of blackstrap has been linked to improved hair quality, hair regrowth in men, and even a restoration of your hair’s original color!

 Safe sweetener for diabetics – Unlike refined sugar, blackstrap molasses has a moderate glycemic load of 55.
 This makes it a good sugar substitute for diabetics and individuals who are seeking to avoid blood sugar spikes.
 Moreover, one serving of blackstrap contains no fat and only 32 calories, making it suitable for a weight loss diet.